-Narrative interview is a widely used interviewing technique which was popularised by Fritz Schütze in the 1970s.
+A narrative interview is a widely used interviewing technique that was popularised by Fritz Schütze in the 1970s.
 Narrative interviewing has become very popular due to its strength to permit longer experiential periods or even complete biographies to be recorded sequentially from the interviewees’ perspective.
-This popular qualitative research method allow the subjects to express their perspectives ‘off the cuff’ about a particular topic, part of their everyday life or even their entire life story.
-For example, if a researcher is planning to gather some initial perspective on an area which is affected by bush-fire, the researcher might go to the affected area and randomly select a victim of the bush fire and ask him/her in the following way –
+This popular qualitative research method allows the subjects to express their perspectives ‘off the cuff’ about a particular topic, part of their everyday life or even their entire life story.
+For example, if a researcher is planning to gather some initial perspective on an area that is affected by bush-fire, the researcher might go to the affected area and randomly select a victim of the bushfire and ask him/her in the following way –

 - Can you please tell me how the fire spread into your locality?